 Best for: Organizations that need best-in-class data warehousing with broad BI tool integration

 Snowflake remains one of the most widely adopted cloud data warehouses on the market.
 Its separation of compute and storage, near-universal BI tool compatibility, and strong governance features make it a reliable analytics backbone.
+In 2026, Snowflake has expanded into AI territory with Cortex AI — a suite of LLM-powered functions built natively into the data cloud.

 Key features: Scalable cloud data warehousing · Snowflake Cortex AI functions · Data Marketplace · Snowpark for Python/Java · Horizon for data governance